-Prior to his current role, he served as the Director, Competitive Activities, Headquarters Department of the Air Force, where he was responsible for the formulation, review and execution of plans and assessments and synchronization, integration and oversight of sensitive activities and special access programs to increase the Department’s competitive posture.
-Additionally, he was the Department of the Air Force Senior Agency Official and the Security Program Executive lead for Insider Threat policy and implementation and provided innovative approaches in support of intelligence and intelligence-related activities.
+Prior to this role, Mr. Oshiba served as the Director, Competitive Activities.
+He led the formulation, review, and execution of strategic plans and assessments focused on creating competitive advantage for the Department of the Air Force, and ensured the synchronization, integration and oversight of sensitive activities and special access programs, to bolster the department's competitive posture.
+Additionally, he was the Department of the Air Force Senior Agency Official and the Security Program Executive for Insider Threat policy and implementation and provided innovative approaches in support of intelligence and intelligence-related activities.
+Mr. Oshiba also performed the duties of the Under Secretary of the Air Force during the 2025 Administration transition.

 Mr. Oshiba commissioned into the Air Force in 1989 upon graduating from Santa Clara University.
-He commanded three civil engineer squadrons and an expeditionary Prime Base Engineer Emergency Force, or Prime BEEF, group and served in a variety of positions at garrison, major command and Headquarters U.S. Air Force levels.
-He retired in 2015 at the rank of colonel and transitioned to serving as Director, Air Force Civil Engineer Center, San Antonio, Texas and several positions on the Headquarters Air Force and Secretariat staff.
-In his role as Administrative Assistant to the Secretary of the Air Force, he was responsible for performing high-level assignments in accordance with the Secretary’s policies, goals and objectives.
-He oversaw the execution and programming of the Headquarters Department of the Air Force portfolio with an annual budget of $5.6 billion and 37,000 personnel.
-He administratively managed and supported the Office of the Secretary of the Air Force, its 1,650-member Secretariat and 2,400-member supported field operating agencies to include manpower, personnel, organization, budget, supply and the Secretary’s contingency fund.
+He commanded four civil engineer squadrons (both in-garrison and deployed) and an expeditionary Prime Base Engineer Emergency Force (Prime BEEF) group that provided direct support to Army and Marine Corps combat units across Afghanistan.
+Additionally, he served in a variety of positions at garrison, major command and Headquarters U.S. Air Force levels.
+He retired in 2015 at the rank of colonel and transitioned to the Senior Executive Service corps, serving as Deputy Director, Air Force Civil Engineer; Director, Air Force Civil Engineer Center, San Antonio, Texas; and several positions on the Headquarters Air Force and Secretariat staff.

 EDUCATION